eioo/vrobot/README.md

 ⚠ _Work in progress.
 Windows is supported only._

-Basic desktop automation functions for v lang.
+Basic desktop automation functions for V lang.

 ## Plans